 Highway adoption process

-We are responsible for overseeing the processes to secure the adoption of new highways and the modification of existing highways constructed by developers.
+The Development Implementation team is responsible for overseeing the processes to secure the adoption of new highways and the modification of existing highways constructed by developers.

 These are more commonly known as Section 38 and Section 278 agreement highway works.